karmaniverous/dot-code/README.md

 # `dot-code` for Windows

-An [AutoHotKey](https://www.autohotkey.com/) script that launches VS Code with the open folder or selected files in File Explorer when you type `Alt-Win-.`.
+An [AutoHotKey](https://www.autohotkey.com/) script that launches VS Code from File Explorer when you type `Alt-Win-.`.

 ## Why?